rnc/grab-dependency-populator/README.md

 &lt;/extensions&gt;
 </code></pre>

+It may also be installed in `<maven-installation>/lib/ext` using the `jar-with-dependencies` version.

 ## Configuration

 There is no configuration required for this plugin.
 It can be disabled by setting `grab.extension.disable` to true.

+## Future:

+* Handle GrabResolvers as well and add the repositories to the Maven project.